Academic Program Planning

 During the fall semester preceding their intended graduation, students should complete and submit an online Application for Graduation form through their Banner web account.
 Students who complete their degree requirements during a summer or fall term may participate in commencement exercises of that academic year.

-During the second to last term in the MBA Online program, students should complete and submit an online Application for Graduation form through their Banner web account.
+During the second to last term in the Professional MBA Online program, students should complete and submit an online Application for Graduation form through their Banner web account.
 Students who complete their degree requirements are welcome to the Bryant campus in Smithfield, RI and may participate in commencement exercises in May of that academic year.

 Honors at Graduation